nus2jahan/concrete-mix-design/README.md

-# Concrete Mix Design and Analysis Suite
+# Concrete Mix Design and Analysis GUI Application

 A comprehensive, modular MATLAB application designed for the calculation, estimation, and visualization of concrete mix proportions and aggregate properties.